SURFBOARDS FOR BEGINNERS

 ABOUT SWELL SURF CAMP

-Located on the scenic north coast of the Dominican Republic is our purpose-built surf resort
+Located on the scenic north coast of the Dominican Republic is our purpose-built surf resort with a learn to surf package beginner surf camp package

 We cater for surfers of all levels, from beginners to expert surfers who are looking for an active surf holiday